HubbeKing/selfhost-base/README.md

 - Add `Content-Security-Policy` header to each site config, using `add_header Content-Security-Policy` config option
     - This will likely need testing and tweaking to find out what works and what doesn't
     - See https://infosec.mozilla.org/guidelines/web_security#content-security-policy for more information

-## Drawbacks

-- nginx doesn't natively support healthchecks, so if any service goes down, it doesn't come back
-    - requires a restart of nginx to fix
-    - needs a better proxy.
-HAProxy or Caddy, maybe?
-Apache would also work, most likely.